Post from January 31, 2016 (↻ May 28, 2019), filed under Philosophy.

 Understanding that we’re looking at these from a light philosophical point of view, what do you notice?
 Do you think the sides are equally valid and useful?
 Do you think they lead to the same results?
 Which course should we take—individually, collectively?

-I will conveniently fall back to my student role (yet although I’ll always be a student, I won’t assume this humble role forever) and, until I can find out whether someone else has done similar with like intent, label this: stream theory.
+I will conveniently fall back to my student role and, until I can find out whether someone else has done similar with like intent, label this: stream theory.
 Why?
-Because how we think impacts how we further think, making for thought… streams.
+Because how we think seems to impact how we further think, making for thought… streams.
 Stream theory.
 But maybe I’ve just lacked patience to think about a better title for this post.

 About the Author